My Google Photos isn't backing up

 Way 3.
 Turn to a Google Drive alternative with large space

-CBackup also offers an offsite backup solution with a huge backup space, this desktop app focused on Windows PC cloud backup with a more professional backup approach and a more reasonable backup space plan than Google Drive.
+CBackup also offers an offsite backup solution with a huge backup space - CBackup Cloud (10GB of free storage).
+This desktop app focused on Windows PC cloud backup with a more professional backup approach and a more reasonable backup space plan than Google Drive.
 It also provides automatic data recovery, allowing you to recover the files you need to continue using on your computer.
 You can download it now to try it out:

 1. Log in with your CBackup account to start your trial.